hhavnursangappa/Python-Projects/Function_visualizer/README.md

 - The data needed to visualize must be available before hand and must be categorized into X and Y values.
 - Currently only two dimensional data can be visualized with the tool.
 - Data adhering to the following behavior can be visualised : Parabola, Circle, Sine and Cosine
+- Also data which do not conform  to a known behviour can be analysed by entering the X and Y values (Feature in Implementation)

 ### 📝 Inputs
 - The user can provide inputs through a Command Line Interface, by choosing options from a prompt menu which is printed when the *'main.py'* is run.